GLOBAL MARKETS-Retailers lead US shares lower; yen hits 2-yr low

 Sales growth at U.S. retailers was projected to have fallen short of expectations during the holiday shopping season, according to preliminary estimates from firms that track retail spending.

-The S&P 500 was down 0.5 percent, with consumer discretionary stocks among the hardest hit.
-The Morgan Stanley Retail index dropped 1.9 percent.
+The S&P 500 was down 0.55 percent, with consumer discretionary stocks among the hardest-hit.
+The Morgan Stanley Retail index dropped 1.8 percent.

 U.S. shares were also pressured as it appeared Congress will not negotiate a deal before Jan.
 1 to avoid the "fiscal cliff," a series of $600 billion in spending cuts and tax hikes that would slow the U.S. economy sharply unless lawmakers take action.